 The Hardcat Lebosi solution was created via the Hardcat nGen rapid development platform.
 It is based upon the same architecture designed for the NSW Police Property and Evidence solution EFIMS that has been operational for 10 years.

 The Hardcat Lebosi system is designed to be an enterprise solution catering to thousands of users with different roles within an organisation.
 Hardcat Lebosi is a sophisticated, contemporary, modular system for managing fixed assets, property and evidence, as well as preventative and reactive service job management.

 Hardcat Lebosi has all the modules of Hardcat V6 except purchasing and depreciation capability.
 The reason that these two modules are not available is that the Hardcat Lebosi system is aimed at organisations that would already have an ERP system installed in which purchasing would be an integral component.

 Hardcat Lebosi is compatible with any ERP solution via our integration tools.
 The system is designed to be very user-friendly and simple to use, as users will only see what is applicable to their role within the organisation.

 Who is Hardcat Lebosi for?

-The Hardcat Lebosi system is aimed at organisations that have a vast and distributed set of locations, such as Police, Fire Brigades, Ambulance, Defence and other such organisations, with a need to see a consolidated view of the assets at these locations.
+The Hardcat Lebosi system is aimed at organisations that have a vast and distributed set of locations, such as Police, Fire Brigades, Ambulance, Defence, Hospitals, Education, Government and other such organisations.
+With a need to see a consolidated view of their assets at various locations.
 As well as the ability to move and transfer assets and equipment between these multiple locations.